Minneapolis VA Health Care System

-All veterans are encouraged to enroll in the VA health care system.
-To begin the process, please complete an Application for Health Care Benefits (Form 10-10EZ).
+All Veterans are encouraged to enroll in the VA health care system.
+To begin the process, please apply for VA health care online or complete an Application for Health Care Benefits (Form 10-10EZ).
 You can submit the form online, or you may print the form and mail it to:

 Minneapolis VA Health Care System

 Patient Access Center (17A1)

 - A copy of both sides of your current insurance card (including Medicare or Medicaid)

 - A copy of your discharge papers: DD214, Report of Separation or Record of Enlistment

 - If you are a Purple Heart recipient, include a copy of your award letter (not your certificate) if "Purple Heart" is not noted on your DD214

 - A copy of any service connected disability award letters via a VA Regional Office